Malvorium-284/random-repo/README.md

-# Welcome to random-repo
+# Welcome to test branch.

-**This is a repository containing random files.
-Could be anything, such as programming related stuffs and etc.**
+**This branch serves as a holder for the changes that are yet to be approved.
+Once approved and finalized, it will go directly to the main or master branch.
-This was made to get myself used to using GitHub, at the time of this creation I am currently a complete amateur when it comes to using GitHub and its features.
+Helps to avoid mishaps in editing files.**